Justice Studies

 The curriculum prepares students for support services in law firms, government offices, trust departments, real estate offices, accounting firms and other law related environments.
 Under a lawyer’s supervision, Legal Assistants or Paralegals perform a wide variety of functions.
 The curriculum prepares students for interviewing clients and witnesses, researching legal authority, analyzing factual and legal situations, and preparing documents and forms.
 The curriculum also prepares students for graduate work in Legal Studies or law school.

-• Students will be able to evaluate ethical issues related to the legal professions.
+• Students will evaluate ethical issues in the justice system to make informed decisions.

-• Students will demonstrate proficiency in legal research.
+• Students will obtain proficiency in legal research.